 Distinguished Graduates - List of recent Distinguished Graduates

 To recognize outstanding academic achievement and service to school and community, Union Public Schools has a “Distinguished Graduate” program for high school students.
-Students will receive a Distinguished Graduate verification form and current transcript after January 15 and must return it completed by February 15.
+Students should turn in the Distinguished Graduate Completion Form, along with an unofficial 7 semester transcript (available on the Student Portal after January 15) to the College and Career Center by February 15.

 - No grade lower than "C."

 - 4.0 GPA on a 6.0 scale.

 - Minimum of 12 units of Pre-AP, AP classes, Tulsa Technology engineering classes (limit two) or dual credit/concurrent.
 Three classes must be AP.

 - 100 hours of school or community service

 - Achieve a satisfactory score, or its equivalent, on all end-of-instruction tests (Biology I, Algebra I, English II and US History)

 - Math (4 credits including one credit of higher math--Pre-Calc Trig or AP Statistics)

 - Foreign Language or Computer Science (2 credits)